 6. Other Installation Considerations

-A couple other things to figure out during the design phase are the water lines, electrical outlet placement and voltage considerations.
+A couple other things to figure out during the design phase are:

-Note: Throughout my renovation experience, I found that my contractor was (surprisingly) not the be all end all and if you really want something done, it pays to put in the time and attention to research on your own and double check everything.
+Note: Throughout my renovation experience, I found that it pays to put in the time and attention to research on your own and double check everything.
 My contractor team did the best they could but at the end of the day, no one will care about your project as much as you do.